itsabgr/itsabgr/readme.md

 ### Decentralized Messenger
 A federated and decentralized end-to-end encrypted messenger by Go in a very simple but fast and secure architecture inspired by email.
-I also developed a DHT for its peer discovery to store users' information into that like what IPNS does and a special blockchain to register and assign unique names to users.
-I also developed a DNS proxy and resolver for integration.
-I developed a cross-platform client library in Dart.
+I developed a DHT for its peer discovery to store users' information into that like what IPNS does and a special blockchain to register and assign unique names to users.
+I also developed a DNS proxy and resolver for integration and a cross-platform client library in Dart.

 ## SKILLS